MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: In-Depth Description of the MoVid Dataset

-Table~\ref{table:dataset cmp2} shows this comparison in terms of action complexity, action types and the number of whole-body videos.
-For Action Complexity, inspired by VMBench[1], we first segment the regions related to human and calculate the average optical flow of pixels in these regions.
-We utilize SEA-RAFT[2] to estimate optical flow, which serves as a measure of the magnitude of human motion within the dataset.
+Tab.~\ref{table:dataset cmp} also shows the comparison in terms of action complexity and action types.
+For Action Complexity, inspired by VMBench, we first segment the regions related to human and calculate the average optical flow of pixels in these regions.
+We utilize SEA-RAFT~\citep{wang2024sea} to estimate optical flow, which serves as a measure of the magnitude of human motion within the dataset.
 Specifically, smaller optical flow values correspond to subtler movements, whereas larger values are indicative of more significant and intricate motion.
 Results demonstrate that our proposed MoVid dataset has more complex human actions.
 For Action Types, CelebV-HQ and CelebV-Text are restricted to facial movements, while the TikTok dataset focus on a singular category of dance.
 The UBC-Fashion dataset, in turn, is composed exclusively of standing persons exhibiting only subtle motion.
-For the IDEA-400, HumanVid, and our proposed MoVid datasets, we first generate text annotations for videos using CogVLM2[3], and then analyze these annotations to identify all verb and verb-object phrases related to human, calculating the number of unique action types in each dataset.
+For the IDEA-400, HumanVid, and our proposed MoVid datasets, we first generate text annotations for videos using CogVLM2, and then analyze these annotations to identify all verb and verb-object phrases related to human, calculating the number of unique action types in each dataset.
 The results show that our MoVid dataset has a richer variety of human motion.
-For Whole-body Videos, CelebV-HQ and CelebV-Text do not include full-body motion videos.
-TikTok features dance videos, but the range of motion is very limited.
-The UBC-Fashion dataset also has this limitation.
-The HumanVid dataset only includes a subset of full-body motion videos, and the full-body videos in IDEA-400 lack detailed text annotations.
-Compared to these datasets, our MoVid has more full-body motion videos and comes with rich text annotations.
+The above results provide strong evidence that the MoVid dataset encompasses a broader, more diverse, and more complex spectrum of human motion videos.